irmen/prog8/docs/source/programming.rst

 --------------------

 Variables are named values that can change during the execution of the program.
+They can be defined inside any scope (blocks, subroutines, for loops, etc.) See :ref:`Scopes <scopes>`.
 When declaring a numeric variable it is possible to specify the initial value, if you don't want it to be zero.
 For other data types it is required to specify that initial value it should get.
 Values will usually be part of an expression or assignment statement::